jasonmaster/ArchInstaller/README.md

 # TODO

+  * Is it possible to *consistently* detect graphics cards via `/sys/kernel/debug/dri/0/name`
+    * Fall back to `lspci` for VirtualBox.
   * Unify changes to users home directory for all users.
+  * Is `upowerd` the cause of resume problems on the Thinkpad?
+Should I be using `acpid` as well?
-  * Detect locale for spelling etc.
+  * Detect locale for dictionaries in `gnome-desktop.sh`.
   * Refactor `arch-installer.sh`  to use `common.sh`.
   * Add installation profiles to `gnome-desktop.sh`.
   * `gnome-desktop.sh` should install `extra-packages.txt`.